aroberts1228/ebdbackup/content/blog/tools-i-use.md

 The tools listed here are apps that I use almost everyday for a variety of functions.
 Each tool contains a link for you to download or learn more information about it.
 I am using a MacBook Pro as my primary computer, but most of these should also be availabe on Windows or Linux OS.
 Some of these also have mobile versions on iOS and Android.

 **1Password** If you struggle with remembering passwords for all of your various accounts and websites, this is the app for you.
 Having tried various password managers, I found this one to be the easiest and most feature rich one.<a href="https://1password.com/" target="_blank">1Password</a>

+**Airmail** Do you hate having to go to a website and login everytime you want to check your email?
+If so, you need this lighting fast email client.
+This app contains quite a bit of features such as being logged in with multiple accounts at once, being able to choose multiple signatures with a click, reminders and a lot more. <a href="http://airmailapp.com/" target="_blank">Airmail</a>

+**Transmit** After trying a lot of FTP clients, I have settled on Transmit.
+Using it multiple times a week to update websites is great.
+The interface is easy to use and not cluttered, you can save multiple favorites and even share them through the app.
+If you use FTP a lot, check out <a herf="https://panic.com/transmit/" target="_blank">Transmit</a>